Slippery dick: Distribution and habitat

 The slippery dick wrasse is widespread throughout the tropical and subtropical waters of the western Atlantic Ocean.
 It can be found from North Carolina and Bermuda to Brazil, including the Gulf of Mexico and the Caribbean Sea area.

 The slippery dick wrasse is generally reef-associated at depths from 1 to 15 m, but it's not very common in seagrass.

 Biology

 This species feeds on benthic invertebrates, including crabs, small fishes, sea urchins and ophiuroids, polychaetes, and gastropods.

+Sex change

 It is a protogynous hermaphrodite.
+The species is diandric, i.e., individuals when born can be either male or female, but females can change sex and become males.
+Males that born male are "primary" males, while males that are the result of sex change are "secondary" males.
+The bright colour pattern of large mature males is called the "terminal phase".
+The less vibrant colour pattern of females and smaller males is called the "initial phase".

+Reproduction

+Both terminal and initial phase male will reproduce, but while terminal phase males usually spawn in pairs within territories that they defend, initial phase males usually spawn in large groups.
+Terminal phase males may also occasionally join group spawning events, and initial phase males occasionally interfere with the pair spawning of terminal males.

 These fish form leks while breeding.
 In North Carolina, males defend temporary territories with peak spawning in May and June.
 Pair spawning typically occurs between females and terminal phase males; initial phase males occasionally try to insert themselves into the spawning event.

 Status and threats

 This species is widespread and very common throughout much of its range in the Caribbean and Florida, although it is uncommon in northeastern Brazil.
 There are no major threats known to this species, and population trends are unknown.
 It is listed as Least Concern (LC) by the IUCN.